Ministry of Culture (Thailand)

+The current minister in charge is Sabida Thaiseth.

 History

 The Division of Culture was established in 1938 under the Department of Fine Arts.
 In 1952 it became the Ministry of Culture with the Department of Fine Arts as a subordinate agency.
 In 1958 it was renamed the Division of Culture and placed under the aegis of the Ministry of Education (MOE).
 In 2002, it was re-established as the Ministry of Culture.

 In July 2019, Itthiphol Khunpluem, a former mayor of Pattaya, was appointed Minister of Culture.